Why is Super Tuesday important? Here's how the vote could shape 2024 elections

 Why is Super Tuesday important?

-The number of delegates and states up for grabs on Super Tuesday has the potential to confer on a candidate a likely insurmountable, edge.
+The number of delegates and states up for grabs on Super Tuesday has the potential to confer what's likely to be an insurmountable edge.
 In the 2008 election, close to 50% of the delegates were awarded on Super Tuesday, according to Norrander.

 This year, Republicans have 865 delegates up for grabs on Tuesday, with 1,215 out of 2,429 delegates needed to win — meaning that about 35% of the delegates will be up for grabs.
 Democrats are vying for 1,420 delegates, with 1,968 delegates out of 3,934 total – or about 36% of the total delegates up for grabs on Super Tuesday.